-Take These Simple Steps to Get the Most out of Your Home’s Energy Efficiency 04/20/2017Habitually having your HVAC system cleaned and tuned up could improve its performance and help lower your energy costs because an HVAC system that’s taken care of can use much less energy than one that is not.
+Take These Simple Steps to Get the Most out of Your Homes Energy Efficiency Posted April 20, 2017 Habitually having your HVAC system cleaned and tuned up could improve its performance and help lower your energy costs because an HVAC system that’s taken care of can use much less energy than one that is not.
 But what else could you do?
 We’ve got more simple steps you can take to improve your McMurray home’s energy efficiency.
 Seal all leaks around your windows and doors.
 Add caulk or weatherstripping wherever you notice leaks.
 Insulate your walls and attic.
 You might equate insulation with keeping your indoor space warm during the winter, but it also makes a difference in the summer.
 When it’s hot outside, heat is steadily seeking cooler places—like your home.
 Be sure you have enough insulation to keep the heat from moving through your attic and walls and decreasing your home comfort.
 Have your ducts cleaned.
 Clean ducts make it easier for air to flow through your home, which makes your air conditioner’s job simpler.
 While you’re at it, make sure your ducts are properly sealed to stop air leaks and insulate them if needed.
 If they are leaking, that means you are losing valuable heated or cooled air.
 Properly sealing and insulating ducts is even more critical if they are located in the attic, a vented crawlspace or any other unconditioned area.
 Set your thermostat as high as comfortably possible throughout the summer.
 To help possibly keep your cooling bill smaller, keep the difference between the indoor and outdoor temperatures as low as possible.
 According to the Department of Energy, you can save up to 10% a year on heating and cooling by easily turning your thermostat back 7° to 10°F from its normal setting for 8 hours a day.
 If you use a ceiling fan in conjunction with your air conditioner, you can raise your thermostat setting by about 4°F without negatively disturbing your comfort.
 Install a programmable thermostat.
 Sure, thermostats can be adjusted by hand, but programmable thermostats make managing your home comfort and efficiency so easy.
 You can automatically modify your temperature when you’re away from home or when you’re sleeping while avoiding discomfort because your home’s temperature will return to normal before you come home or wake up.
 If you choose not to use a programmable thermostat, avoid setting your thermostat at a colder-than-usual setting when you turn on your air conditioner.
 Your house won’t cool down any faster and will only cost you extra money in energy.
 Don’t place lamps, TV sets or other heat-generating appliances by your thermostat.
 This practice can cause your air conditioner to run longer than needed because your thermostat senses heat from these appliances and thinks your home needs cooled.
 [Use|Utilize|Take advantage of]54] your windows.
 If it’s cooler at night, turn off your AC and open the windows.
 Shut the windows and your curtains or blinds in the morning to trap the cooler air and to hinder heat gain through the windows.
 Invest in new, energy-efficient equipment.
-If your HVAC equipment is more than 10 years old or not keeping up with your home-comfort needs, call Kowalski Heating & Cooling for an assessment.
+If your HVAC equipment is more than 10 years old or not keeping up with your home-comfort needs, call Kowalski Heating, Cooling & Plumbing for an assessment.
 It may be time to replace it with ENERGY STAR®-qualified equipment that can reduce your annual energy bill by more than $115, according to energystar.gov.
-If you’ve got additional questions about how to enhance your home’s energy efficiency, think it may be time for more energy-efficient equipment or simply want to schedule a regular maintenance appointment, call Kowalski Heating & Cooling at 724-745-7404 and our experts will help.
-If it’s more convenient, schedule your appointment online utilizing our online scheduler.
+If you’ve got additional questions about how to enhance your home’s energy efficiency, think it may be time for more energy-efficient equipment or simply want to schedule a regular maintenance appointment, call Kowalski Heating, Cooling & Plumbing at 724-370-0141 and our experts will help.